• Home

 You direct your attention to something.
 You have an intention; you make an effort to look at something.

-Look at the forest!
+the forest!
 It is so beautiful!

 She was looking at the paintings.